 I am not a natural gardener.
 That’s Sophie’s realm of excellence, which leaves me with the companion task of lifting, moving and construction in her sustainably productive garden paradise.

-The zip tie, or cable tie, was invented by Maurus C Logan, who worked forin 1958, when it was called the Ty-Rap.
+The zip tie, or cable tie, was invented by Maurus C Logan, who worked for Thomas & Betts in 1958, when it was called the Ty-Rap.
 Originally developed for the aircraft industry, for binding the long cables in the aircraft, it’s now used in the electrical industry and has far exceeded its original brief.
 The fact it was invented in my birth year is a more than happy coincidence.

 I was getting a little frustrated at dragging a drill, toolbox, etc around the garden, screwing and nailing predominantly salvaged hardwoods to other

 old Australian hardwoods.
 They give up a mean, unforgiving fight, and they blunt drill bits rapidly.
 The other problem is getting a drill into small confined spaces without stepping on a plant.
 Heaven forfend!